Sean Penn: Acting credits and accolades

 Penn has appeared in over 50 films and won several awards during his career as an actor and director, including two Academy Awards for Best Actor for Mystic River in 2003 and Milk in 2008, and was nominated three more times in the same category for Dead Man Walking (1995), Sweet and Lowdown (1999), and I Am Sam (2001).
+He won the Academy Award for Best Supporting Actor for his performance in One Battle After Another (2025), making him one of only four male actors in history, along with Walter Brennan, Jack Nicholson, and Daniel Day-Lewis, to receive an Academy Award for best performance three times.
 He also received a Directors Guild of America nomination for directing Into the Wild (2007).
 In 2015, Penn received the Honorary César for lifetime achievement.